awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 With `PercentChangeInCapacity`, you can also specify the minimum number of instances to scale using the `MinAdjustmentMagnitude` parameter\.
 For example, suppose that you create a policy that adds 25 percent and you specify a minimum increment of 2 instances\.
 If you have an Auto Scaling group with 4 instances and the scaling policy is executed, 25 percent of 4 is 1 instance\.
 However, because you specified a minimum increment of 2, there are 2 instances added\.

 When [instance weighting](asg-instance-weighting.md) is used, the effect of setting the `MinAdjustmentMagnitude` parameter to a non\-zero value changes\.
 The value is in capacity units\.
-To set the minimum number of instances to scale, set this parameter to a value that is at least as large as your maximum instance weight\.
+To set the minimum number of instances to scale, set this parameter to a value that is at least as large as your largest instance weight\.

 If you are using instance weighting, keep in mind that the current capacity of your Auto Scaling group can exceed the desired capacity as needed\.
 If your absolute number to decrement, or the amount that the percentage says to decrement, is less than the difference between current and desired capacity, no scaling action is taken\.
 You must take these behaviors into account when you look at the outcome of a scaling policy when an alarm is triggered\.
 For example, suppose that the desired capacity is 30 and the current capacity is 32\.
 When the alarm is triggered, if the scaling policy decrements the desired capacity by 1, then no scaling action is taken\.